Why the heck do dogs regurgitate raw dog food?

 That’s what I was wondering several months into feeding my pups Missy & Buzz raw dog food back in 2015.
 Buzz was totally fine, but Missy started bringing it back up almost immediately after she ate it.

-She would then look at me almost as if to ask for permission to re-eat it, and since I didn’t object, she ate it, and then was fine.
-She was not lethargic and her stools continued to being their perfect small size.
+After she did, she’d look at me almost as if to ask for permission to re-eat it.
+Since I didn’t object, she ate it, and this time around it stayed down.

 When a dog vomits, she ejects the contents of the stomach and upper intestine by heaving and retching.

 Missy eats too fast

 One of the reasons why a dog may regurgitate is because she eats her food too fast.
 Now, Missy has always had a tendency of eating too fast.
 She was the runt of her litter of 9, and had to fight the hardest for her milk.

 I tackled this problem several years ago in our kibble feeding days and added a pacer ball to her food dish.
 That forced her to push the ball around in order to get to all of her food, i.e. making her eat slower.

 However, even with the pacer ball AND having her sit and wait for a few moments in between bites, she would STILL regurgitate her fresh raw dog food.

 Technically, she was fine when she re-ate it since she didn’t feel or act sick, but I’d much rather NOT have her regurgitate her food.

 Are you ready for the solution?!
 Here it comes.